SpringWorks Therapeutics Reports Fourth Quarter and Full-Year 2022 Financial Results and Recent Business Highlights

 About SpringWorks Therapeutics

-SpringWorks is a clinical-stage biopharmaceutical company applying a precision medicine approach to acquiring, developing and commercializing life-changing medicines for underserved patient populations suffering from devastating rare diseases and cancer.
-SpringWorks has a differentiated portfolio of small molecule targeted oncology product candidates and is advancing two potentially registrational clinical trials in rare tumor types, as well as several other programs addressing highly prevalent, genetically defined cancers.
+SpringWorks is a clinical-stage biopharmaceutical company applying a precision medicine approach to acquiring, developing and commercializing life-changing medicines for patients living with severe rare diseases and cancer.
+SpringWorks has a differentiated targeted oncology pipeline spanning solid tumors and hematological cancers, including two late-stage clinical trials in rare tumor types as well as several programs addressing highly prevalent, genetically defined cancers.
 SpringWorks’ strategic approach and operational excellence in clinical development have enabled it to rapidly advance its two lead product candidates into late-stage clinical trials while simultaneously entering into multiple shared-value partnerships with innovators in industry and academia to unlock the full potential for its portfolio and create more solutions for patients with cancer.
-For more information, please visit www.springworkstx.com and follow @SpringWorksTx on Twitter and LinkedIn.
+For more information, visit www.springworkstx.com and follow @SpringWorksTx on Twitter and LinkedIn.

 SpringWorks uses its website as a means of disclosing material non-public information and for complying with its disclosure obligations under Regulation FD.
 Such disclosures will be included on the Company’s website in the ‘Investors & Media’ section.
 Accordingly, investors should monitor such portions of the SpringWorks website, in addition to following press releases, SEC filings and public conference calls and webcasts.